rsyncOSX/RsyncUIdocs/content/post/Logging.md

-title =  "Administrating logrecords" tags = ["logrecords"] categories = ["general information"] description = "There are a few logging options to file in RsyncUI." lastmod = "2021-03-18"
+title =  "Administrating logrecords" tags = ["logrecords"] categories = ["general information"] description = "There are a few options for logging" lastmod = "2021-03-18"
 +++
 Logging in RsyncUI might be switched on/off in user configuration.
 The log records are by default sorted with most recent ontop.
 Log records can be **filtered** by **any strings** by search field.